Full-Stack Payment Platforms: A Complete Guide for Merchants

 Reporting and Analytics

 Data is a powerful tool for businesses, and a payment platform should provide robust reporting and analytics capabilities.
-It should also offer businesses insights into their transaction data, such as sales volume, revenue, and customer behavior, through comprehensive reporting and analytics features.
+It should also offer businesses insights into their transaction data, such as sales volume, revenue, and customer behavior.
 This data can help businesses make informed decisions, optimize their payment processes, and identify opportunities for growth.